-- a cover page showing the title of the essay, number of words used, date of submission, candidate name and centre number
+- a cover page showing the title of the essay, the focus of the essay (i.e. skills or systems), and area (e.g. reading, lexis etc.), number of words used, date of submission, candidate name and centre number

-- · a contents page
+- a contents page

-- a running footer, which should be inserted with candidate name, essay title
+- a running footer, which should be inserted with candidate name and essay title

 - · page numbering

-- · all appendices.
+- all appendices.